Haodong-Chen31/aim_selection_raw/README.md

 # aim_selection_raw
-A pipeline for ancestry informative SNP panel based on FST and LD,
+A pipeline for ancestry informative SNP panel based on FST and LD, just for personal use.